Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/NoC_INI_Static_RM_Interface/Readme.md

 2. Download the rp1rm2 partial PDI .
 After the successful download, you should observe BRAM values back to its initialization value (0x0).
 3. AXI Traffic Generator in RP2 is configured in "Static" Mode without "Address Sweep"  in rp2rm1.
 Enable this and observe the data in BRAM of Static Region.
 4. Download the rp2rm2 partial PDI.
 In rp2rm2, AXI TG is configured in "Static" mode with "Address Sweep" enabled.
 Enable the AXI TG and observe the data in BRAM of static region across specific address range.
 5. In RP3, AXI TG is configured again in "Static mode" with AXIS interface to static.
 In the RP4, AXI Stream FIFO is the slave that recieves the data from RP3 through static LNOC.

+<p align="center"><sup>Copyright&copy; 2021 Xilinx</sup></p>